 God calls us to reach out to these neighbors in need.
 At the Rescue Mission of Utica, our calling comes straight from Scripture: “To share your food with the hungry and to provide the poor wanderer with shelter — when you see the naked, to clothe him.”
 (Isaiah 58:6-7)

 Utica has a couple of newer nicknames that we’re proud of.
 Because more and more immigrants have settled into our community in recent decades, the United Nations called us “The Town that Loves Refugees.”
 That’s nice, but we’ve really embraced the nickname that came from Reader’s Digest: “The Second Chance City.”
 That’s a great description of the Rescue Mission of Utica, too.
 We’re a source of second chances, a place where people can come to start over and find new beginnings.

 our solutionYour support of the Rescue Mission equips us to reach out to men, women, children, and families with the Good News while meeting physical, mental, emotional, spiritual and practical needs.
 Your support results in transformed lives and hope for the future.

 We do this through our

-- Emergency Shelter, providing safe lodging, meals, clothing, counseling and more
+- Emergency Shelter by providing safe lodging, meals, clothing, counseling and more.

-- Spiritual Life Program, which helps residents grow in the Christian faith
+- Spiritual Life Program by helping residents grow in the Christian faith.

-- Skills for Success Job Training Program, a construction skill building program where individuals strive to gain meaningful career opportunities and employment through a construction trades program
+- Skills for Success Job Training Program is a construction skill building program where individuals strive to gain meaningful career opportunities and employment through a construction trades program.

-- Community Service Outreach, providing food boxes, clothes, and more…
+- Community Service Outreach by providing food boxes, clothes, and more.

 Utica, NY 13501